 Carole Shmurak has frequently appeared at local libraries and schools.

-In addition to the 24 book group meetings that she leads every year, Carole will also be appearing:
+In addition to the 24 book group meetings that she leads every year, Carole has also appeared:

 February 26, 2019: